RPI-WCL/Athena_LibDDDAS/v0.1/README.md

 #### Contents:

-* `consensus` -- theory and proofs about consensus protocols
+* `distributed` -- theory and proofs about distributed protocols

 * `network` -- theory and proofs about network, relay protocols, etc